-Each community council shall be eligible to apply for grants for suitable projects through the local authority's grant system.
+Each community council shall be eligible to apply for grants for suitable projects through the Falkirk Council grant system.

-The local authority may provide an initial administrative grant to community councils to assist with the operating costs of the community council.
-The grant shall be fixed at a minimum flat rate of $\pounds$ (to be determined by the local authority) with an additional minimal -p. (to be determined by the local authority) per head of population.
+Falkirk Council will provide an annual administrative grant to community councils to assist with the operating costs of the community council.
+The administrative grant shall be fixed at a minimum flat rate, with additional funding per head of population.

-The local authority shall determine any additional support services/resourcing, such as: photocopying and distribution of community council minutes, agendas and free lets of halls for community council meetings, to suit local requirements.
-The local authority will review the level of annual administrative grant and other support to community councils following each local government electoral cycle.
+Falkirk Council shall determine any additional support services/resourcing, such as: photocopying and distribution of community council minutes, agendas and free lets of halls for community council meetings, to suit local requirements.
+Falkirk Council will review the level of annual administrative grant and other support to community councils following each local government electoral cycle.

-The local authority's Liaison Officer shall facilitate advice and assistance to community councils and arrange for the establishment of a training programme for community councils on the duties and responsibilities of community council office bearers, the role of community councils, the functions of the local authority and other relevant topics.
+Falkirk Council's Liaison Officer shall facilitate advice and assistance to community councils and arrange for the establishment of a training programme for community councils on the duties and responsibilities of community council office bearers, the role of community councils, the functions of Falkirk Council and other relevant topics.